sanger-pathogens/iva/README.md

 #### QC examples

 The script `iva_qc` needs a reference genome that is used to compare with the assembly.
-You can supply your own, in the form of a directory of EMBL files:
+It also needs read pairs, given in the same way as when assembliing.
+If you supply your own EMBL files:

-    iva_qc --embl_dir /dir/of/embl/files/ assembly.fasta prefix_of_output_files
+    iva_qc --embl_dir /dir/of/embl/files/ -f reads_1.fq -r reads_2.fq assembly.fasta prefix_of_output_files

-Alternatively, the closest reference to the input assembly can be found automatically (using kraken).
+Alternatively, the closest reference to the input assembly can be found automatically (using Kraken).
 Build a database in a new directory called `Database_dir` with:

     iva_qc_make_db Database_dir

-This script will downlaod all required data.
-If it dies then on restarting it, it will continue where it last finished.
+This script will download all required data and uses Kraken's default, which is to get all viruses from RefSeq.
+If it dies then on restarting it, it will try to continue from the last successful stage.

+You can add your own references to the Kraken default database using Genbank IDs or GI numbers.
+These must be put into a file, with one line corresponding to one reference genome.
+Each line should have at least one ID, with IDs separated by whitespace.
+For example, suppose you want to add a flu genome whose 8 segments had IDs 1 2 3 4 5 6 7 8, and a different genome with just one Genbank record with ID 9.
+The file would look like this:

+    1 2 3 4 5 6 7 8
+    9

+Make the database by running:

+    iva_qc_make_db --add_to_ref ids_file Database_dir

 Once you have made the database, you can use it with the QC script by running:

     iva_qc --ref_db Database_dir assembly.fasta prefix_of_output_files